I’m often asked what young writers can do to seek and connect with authentic audiences.

 49. Downloadable Tools and Resources are valued inside of every community.
 Many people turn to the net to find things that they can simply print and use in their personal lives or work.
 This is what makes Teachers Pay Teachers so popular.
 What could your writers design and share?
 Canva is also great for this, and tools like Figma make graphic designers of all of us, too.

 50. Creating and Facilitating a Virtual Community often requires leaders to do their homework.
 Daily.
-What if your students created groups around topics of interest to them.
-I learn much by facilitating the Building Better Writers Facebook group.
-Join us there to talk about this post more, if you like.
+What if your students created groups around topics of interest to them?
+I learned much by facilitating the Building Better Writers Facebook group.
+I recently left Facebook and that community as well, but I’m still finding them in other spaces and sharing the same content elsewhere.

 51. Tear-Sheets help writers establish credibility.
 Once writers begin publishing their work for the wider world, teaching them how to create tear-sheets will ensure that they are able to continue growing their publishing opportunities.
 It’s fun to make space for writers to share their tear-sheets at author celebrations, too.
 You’ll learn about the basics of the tear-sheet here.